-Certain of the underwriters or their affiliates may hold our commercial paper program, Senior Notes Q and/or Senior Notes Y to be repaid with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
-Please read "Underwriting- Conflicts of Interest."
+Certain of the underwriters or their affiliates may hold our Senior Notes TT to be repaid with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
+Please read "Underwriting-Conflicts of Interest."